-38 CPCS will continue to rent space to tenants (which in 2015 39 included PAE Applied Technologies, Heron Systems, 40 MedStar Medical Group, MedStar St. Mary's Hospital 41 Laboratory Center and Essex South Management, LLC).
-42 ii.
-The former Carver Elementary School on Lincoln Avenue in 43 the AICUZ is being reused as a recreation center 44 iii.
-The old Lexington Park Library on Coral Drive is now the 45 Three Notch Theater, home of the Newtowne Players.
-46 iv.
-Habitat for Humanity ReStore, which has occupied the 47 former Bay District VFD since 2007, outgrew its space and 48 relocated in September 2015 to a much larger space in St. 49 Mary's Square.
-50 v.
-The county accepted bids in 2015 for a design-build 51 renovation of the former Bay District Rescue Squad on 52 Great Mills Road to provide a new District 4 Sheriff's Office.
-53 vi.
-Other notable vacant buildings that have been renovated to 54 meet alternative uses include a former 7-Eleven building 55 renovated as corporate offices, a former bicycle shop 56 converted to a restaurant /wine shop, and a former tire & 57 auto service outlet converted to a Verizon store.
-58 D. Transit routes have been restructured and streamlined to 59 improve system efficiency, reduce travel time for riders, 60 improve on-time performance, reduce idling time spent at 61 transfer stations; all without increase to ticket and fare costs.
-62 Ε. In 2010, in an effort to reduce recycling contractor costs, 63 provide more convenient service to customers and defer the 64 immediate need to expand rural Convenience Centers, 30 yard 65 recycling compactors were installed at St. Andrews Convenience 66 Center in the LPDD and at the other five convenience centers.
-67 F. Grants and federal funding have aided the County in 68 maintaining/reconstructing bridges and correcting flood areas.
-69 10.3.12 Implementation 70 Α. The strategic partnership with the U.S. Navy includes a signed
+- In 2007 the Chesapeake Public Charter School (CPCS) was established in a rented facility (a former racquet club renovated for the school) on Great Mills Road.
+In 2015, the school's purchase of its building was enabled through a USDA loan to the CPCS Alliance.
+The purchase will allow the school to renovate unoccupied areas of the building to meet its current and future needs.
+It will also allow the school to begin expanding.
+In 2014/2015, the CPCS served 360 students in grades kindergarten through 8.
+In 2016/17 it plans to expand by one kindergarten class of 20 students.
+CPCS will continue to rent space to tenants (which in 2015 included PAE Applied Technologies, Heron Systems, MedStar Medical Group, MedStar St. Mary's Hospital Laboratory Center and Essex South Management, LLC). - ii.
+The former Carver Elementary School on Lincoln Avenue in the AICUZ is being reused as a recreation center - iii.
+The old Lexington Park Library on Coral Drive is now the Three Notch Theater, home of the Newtowne Players. - iv.
+Habitat for Humanity ReStore, which has occupied the former Bay District VFD since 2007, outgrew its space and relocated in September 2015 to a much larger space in St. Mary's Square. - v.
+The county accepted bids in 2015 for a design-build renovation of the former Bay District Rescue Squad on Great Mills Road to provide a new District 4 Sheriff's Office. - vi.
+Other notable vacant buildings that have been renovated to meet alternative uses include a former 7-Eleven building renovated as corporate offices, a former bicycle shop converted to a restaurant /wine shop, and a former tire & auto service outlet converted to a Verizon store. - D. Transit routes have been restructured and streamlined to improve system efficiency, reduce travel time for riders, improve on-time performance, reduce idling time spent at transfer stations; all without increase to ticket and fare costs. - E. In 2010, in an effort to reduce recycling contractor costs, provide more convenient service to customers and defer the immediate need to expand rural Convenience Centers, 30 yard recycling compactors were installed at St. Andrews Convenience Center in the LPDD and at the other five convenience centers.

+F. Grants and federal funding have aided the county in maintaining/reconstructing bridges and correcting flood areas.

+10.3.12 Implementation